Last Updated on 11 October 2021 by Leon Rowan

-On Tuesday 24th August 2010, Nimue, our Singapura cat, was having a routine veterinary teeth cleaning procedure under anaesthetic at a vet surgery on the Gold Coast.
+On Tuesday 24th August 2010, Nimue, our Singapura cat, was having a routine veterinary teeth cleaning procedure under anaesthetic at a vet surgery.
 Unfortunately, while coming round, she had a cardiac and respiratory arrest and died for 4 minutes.
 The vet and his team got her back, which in itself was a miracle.
 The vet said she was a ‘fighter’.
 For now, she had beaten death.
-(Poignantly, I later discovered that she didn't actually need the teeth clean and it was a case of over servicing by the vet concerned).
+(Poignantly, later the vet admitted that she didn’t actually need the teeth clean; so it was a case of over-servicing by the vet concerned).

-We are grateful for the wonderful veterinary staff at the Animal Emergency Service emergency care facility where Nimue was taken later in the day.
+We are grateful for the wonderful veterinary staff at an animal emergency care facility where Nimue was taken later in the day.
 There was some hope that Nimue would recover her faculties and health.
 Sadly, she did not, despite initial dramatic and positive progress.
 She had suffered brain damage and lost her sight.

 Nimue was put to sleep at our home on Monday 30th August 2010, at approximately 20:10 hours Australian EST.